 Alan Pedersen Opened My Heart and Helped to Let The Music Back In

-In between songs, Alan shared his experiences as a bereaved dad and how his journey led him not only to his wife, Denise, who lost her son, but to the musical ministry the two of them have and created: ANGELS ACROSS THE USA www.angelsacrosstheusa.com.
-I strongly related to Alan when he retold the story of how he left music Support after his daughter’s death, because it felt too painful to go on without her.
+In between songs, Alan shared his experiences as a bereaved dad and how his journey led him to the musical mission he has created: ANGELS ACROSS THE USA www.angelsacrosstheusa.com.
+I strongly related to Alan when he retold the story of how he left music after his daughter’s death, because it felt too painful to go on without her.
 I shared with him, after the workshop, that I have not been able to return to Line Dance (the classes that Robbie and I taught together) or to the wedding business that we began together.
-Alan talked cheap nfl jerseys about nearly destroying his guitars, certain that he would never sing again.
+Alan talked about nearly destroying his guitars, certain that he would never sing again.
 But, then, something changed for him, as Ashley became even more of a part of his music then she had been before.
 In Ashley’s memory, Alan began to reach out to others through his songs.
 I know that he reached my heart.
 I am not yet ready to return to the places in my professional life that still scream loudly with Robyn’s absence, but Alan has provided me with a glimmer of hope that it might someday be possible to continue in her honor.

 Alan’s music speaks to my heart… enjoy a sampling….shared with full permission